 Healthy teeth and gums are vital to children’s general health.
-Good oral health practices should start even before the first tooth appears in your baby’s mouth.
+Good dental care should start even before those first baby teeth arrive.
 But how do you clean those tiny gums and teeth?

 Baby teeth develop while babies are still in the womb.
 Newborns have a full set of 20 baby teeth hidden in their gums.

 Most baby teeth appear between 6 and 10 months.
-In some children, teeth appear as early as three months.
+In some children, teeth appear as early as 3 months.
 In others, they don’t arrive until around 12 months.
-Different children get teeth at different times.
-A very small number of children are born with one or two teeth.
+Children get teeth at different times.
+A very small number of children are born with 1-2 teeth.

 Baby teeth can arrive in any order, although the central bottom teeth are often first.
-All the baby teeth will usually arrive by the time your child is three years old.
+All 20 baby teeth will usually arrive by the time your child is three years old.

 The 32 adult teeth replace the baby teeth between the ages of 6 and 20 years.
 You can’t replace these teeth, so you have to look after them.

-Each baby tooth appears (‘erupts’) slowly over several weeks or months.
-As it gets to the surface, the gum opens up to show the tooth.
+As each baby tooth gets to the surface of the gum, the gum opens up to show the tooth.

 Many people think that ‘teething’ babies: